Golf Tutorials

 Ignite the Engine: The Body-Led Backswing

 A tight, armsy swing almost always starts with the hands and arms moving first.
-To free things up, you need to initiate the backswing using an bigger muscles of your torso.
+To free things up, you need to initiate the backswing using the bigger muscles of your torso.
 This is often called a "one-piece takeaway."
-The idea is that your hands, arms, and club a head all start moving away from the ball together, powered by the turning of your shoulders and chest.
+The idea is that your hands, arms, and clubhead all start moving away from the ball together, powered by the turning of your shoulders and chest.

 Drill: The Tummy-Turn Takeaway